sfbrigade/adopt-a-drain/Customization.md

 # Branding Customization

 Branding customization is an extension of city customization.
-There are a limited number of brands, and each has its own configuration file and schema.
-City configuration specifies the brand to use, and that brand's configuration is merged into the city configuration under the `brand` key.
+There are a limited number of brands, and each has its own configuration file in `config/brands`.
+The `BrandSchema` class in `city_helper.rb`.
+City configuration specifies the brand to use in `site.brand`, and that brand's configuration is merged into the city configuration under the `brand` key.
 Templates can then use the `c` method to refer to the brand configuration.
+For example, `c("brand.name")` resolves to "Adopt-a-Drain" or "Storm Stewards" depending on the brand.

 (**TODO**) Branding can also swap out entire templates.
 This is implemented by updating Ruby views to render a different template depending on the current city's brand.